Manage your sitemaps with a sitemap index file

 Optional tags

 lastmod Identifies the time that the corresponding sitemap file was modified.
+It can be a child of a sitemap tag.
 The value for the lastmod tag must be in W3C Datetime format.

 Additional resources